mootjso/Fuji_Films/README.md

 ## Admin Account Management
 For granting admin privileges to user accounts, follow these steps:

-1. Add a new account in `ShipsCinema > Datasources > UserAccounts` with all the required attributes.
+1. Login to the default admin account noted above.
-2. Change the "IsAdmin" attribute from false to true in `ShipsCinema/Datasources/UserAccounts`.
+2. Navigate to `Give Admin Rights` in the application.
-3. Save your changes and restart the solution to apply them.
+3. Select a user to grant them admin privileges.

 **Note:** Only the default admin has the authority to assign admin privileges to user accounts.

 ## Additional Information
 - While using the application, please note that sometimes lowering the zoom below 100% may be necessary for the application to function properly.
+The overview of seats does not fit on the entire screen when the console is zoomed in too much, you can use `Ctrl` + `-` to zoom out.

 - Financial Reports are located in different places:
   - For Visual Studio, you can find them in the bin folder.